QUICK-GCP-LAB/2-Minutes-Labs-Solutions/Develop your Google Cloud Network Challenge Lab/Develop your Google Cloud Network Challenge Lab.md

 1. In Google Cloud Console, go to `Kubernetes Engine` -> `Services and Ingress` ->
 2. Copy `endpoint`'s (`wordpress`) `IP address`.
 3. In Google Cloud Console, go to `Monitoring` -> `Uptime Checks` -> `+ CREATE UPTIME CHECK`.
-4. Fill in the details as provided below:
+4. Fill in the details as provided below :

-* Target:

 * Hostname : `endpoint's IP address` (without http and port number)